f-breidenstein/SF_trackerCrawler/README.md

 ==========

 1. Write all unixgroupnames in projects.csv in column A
-2. Run crawler.py
+2. Run crawler.py (modify the functions you want in the main program)
-3. All bugtracker URLs are in the tracker.csv